 20 Tips For Creating Pinterest Images That Convert Like Crazy

-Now before we start talking about those 20 tips, I would like to invite you to our FREE Coaching Group for entrepreneurs that want to learn how to use Social Media Marketing to get traffic, leads and sales fast.
+Now before we start talking about those 20 tips, I would like to invite you to our FREE Coaching Group for entrepreneurs that want to learn how to use Social Media Marketing to get traffic, leads, and sales fast.
 You can join us by CLICKING HERE or on the button below.
-Let’s achieve more together boss babe 😉
+Let’s achieve more together!

 Pinterest is always changing, and they changed their preferred pin size too.
-They actually suggest you use 600×900 pixels or any 2:3 aspect ratio.
-You can read more about the sizing from Pinterest itself by clicking here.
+They actually suggest you use 1000 x 1500 pixels or any 2:3 aspect ratio.

 2.)
 Use your branded colors: